eit6609/epub-creator/README.md

 All the file names that you may use in the options are relative to this directory.

-All the files and subdirectories of the directory will be included in the ePUB, and a [manifest](http://idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.3) will be genefated that lists all of them.
+All the files and subdirectories of the directory will be included in the ePUB, and a [manifest](http://idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.3) will be generated that lists all of them.

 ### `spine`, array, required